mattcarp12/mattcarp12.github.io/_posts/2022-09-11-networking-stack-part-5.markdown

 So all our Socket API is is really just a library for making requests to this server and reading responses.

 I hope you've found this series on userspace networking informative.
-This project was very enjoyable and enlightening for me and I suggest all backend software engineers to dig deep on socket programming.
+This project was very enjoyable and enlightening for me and I suggest all backend software engineers to dig deep on socket programming!